-This document provides the process followed for Jemena Project Cost Estimation for all non-routine projects and programs of work for Jemena Gas Distribution.
+This document provides the process followed for Jemena Project Cost Estimation for all non-routine projects and programs of work for Jemena Network Infrastructure Projects.
 It details the methodology to be applied when developing a project estimate.
 Documenting the project estimation process reinforces the importance of applying the framework consistently to achieve the objective of developing accurate project estimates.

-This document must be read in conjunction with the Jemena Project Management Methodology (PMM).
+This document must be read in conjunction with the Jemena Project Management Methodology (PMM) and will be updated on a periodic basis as the maturity of estimation methodologies and estimation metrics evolve.